groonga/groonga/doc/source/reference/token_filters.rst

 in searching the documents.

-``TokenFilterStopWord`` can specify stop word after adding the documents, because It removes token in searching the documents.
+``TokenFilterStopWord`` can specify stop word after adding the documents because it removes token in searching the documents.

 The stop word is specified ``is_stop_word`` column on lexicon table.